alsami/MediatR.Extensions.Autofac.DependencyInjection/README.md

 }
 ```

-For more information about the usage please check out the [samples](https://github.com/cleancodelabs/MediatR.Extensions.Autofac.DependencyInjection/tree/master/samples) I have provided.
+For more information about the usage please check out the [samples](https://github.com/alsami/MediatR.Extensions.Autofac.DependencyInjection/tree/main/samples) and [tests](https://github.com/alsami/MediatR.Extensions.Autofac.DependencyInjection/tree/main/test) of the solution.